Model, simulate, and analyze aerospace vehicle dynamics

 Use blocks implementing mathematical representations of atmospheric standards, such as the International Standard Atmosphere (ISA) and the 1976 Committee on Extension to the Standard Atmosphere (COESA) atmospheric model.

 Calculate gravity and magnetic fields using standard models.
 Blocks in the Environment library let you implement the Earth Geopotential Models, World Magnetic Models, and the International Geomagnetic Reference Field, including EGM2008, WMM2020, and IGRF13.
 You can also calculate height and undulations based on geoid data downloadable via the Add-On Explorer.

 Flight Simulator Interface

-Use blocks that let you interface to the FlightGear flight simulator and visualize aerospace vehicle dynamics in a 3D environment.
+Visualize aerospace vehicle dynamics in a 3D environment using the flight simulator interface for FlightGear.
 Get started by running an example using NASA’s HL-20 lifting body re-entry vehicle.

-Represent linear actuators and nonlinear actuators based on their natural frequency, damping ratio, and saturation, rate, and deflection limits.
+Represent linear and nonlinear actuators based on their natural frequency, damping ratio, rate limit, and deflection limits.

-Include the pilot response in dynamic models by using transfer functions to represent their reaction time.
+Include the pilot response in dynamic models by using transfer functions to represent pilot reaction time.
 The Pilot Models library includes three blocks that implement the Tustin, precision, and crossover models.

-The turbofan engine system block computes the thrust and weight of fuel flow of a turbofan engine and controller at a specific throttle position, Mach number, and altitude.
+The Turbofan Engine System block computes the thrust and fuel mass flow rate of a controlled turbofan engine system at a specific throttle position, Mach number, and altitude.